mirekphd/gbdt-algos-performance-tests/README.md

 ## Performance comparison of competing GBDT algorithms

-I compared computational efficiency of the latest versions of GBDT algos - lightgbm and xgboost – in GPU "alone" (i.e. with a single CPU thread) and in CPU alone (using from 1 to 64 threads).
+This repo presents data and reports from my study of the computational efficiency of two most widely used GBDT algorithms: lightgbm and xgboost – in GPU "alone" (i.e. with a single CPU thread) and in CPU alone (using 1 to 64 CPU threads).

 ### Conclusions

-- lightgbm has an excellent CPU implementation, while xgboost - an excellent GPU one, but one should rather avoid using lightgbm in GPU or xgboost in CPU alone,
+- lightgbm has an excellent CPU implementation, while xgboost - an excellent GPU one, but one should rather avoid using lightgbm in GPU or xgboost in CPU alone (if an alternative device - respectively a multi-threaded CPU or a modern GPU - is also available),

 - in CPU alone lightgbm is substantially faster than xgboost, in fact comparable to (or only slightly slower than) xgboost in the GPU,